ToxicDonkeyButts/fifth-equilux/Treasure/Staff of Power.md

 ***Retributive Strike***.
 You can use an action to break the staff over your knee or against a solid surface, performing a retributive strike.
 The staff is destroyed and releases its remaining magic in an explosion that expands to fill a 30-foot radius sphere centered on it.

-You have a 50 percent chance to instantly travel to a random plane of existence, avoiding the explosion.
+You have a 50 percent chance to instantly travel to a random location, avoiding the explosion.
 If you fail to avoid the effect, you take force damage equal to 16 × the number of charges in the staff.
 Every other creature in the area must make a DC 17 Dexterity saving throw.
 On a failed save, a creature takes an amount of damage based on how far away it is from the point of origin, as shown in the following table.
 On a successful save, a creature takes half as much damage.

 **Table- Staff of Power**